Six Sigma Deliverables generally take the form of DMAIC tollgate reviews.

 Lastly, the project sponsor should outline expectations of phase outputs that the project owner can use to build their presentation BEFORE the start of the DMAIC Phase.
-Doing so will help project owners stay on target through the entire six sigma project.
+Doing so will help project owners stay on target throughout the Six Sigma project.

 DMAIC Tollgate Reviews Expected Deliverables

 The below link includes deliverables that ought to be given during each phase tollgate.
 Please note that this is not a comprehensive list.
 For more ideas on what can be included, check out Six Sigma DMAIC Quick Reference (isixsigma.com).

 The outline is broken down into two columns.
 The first columns are deliverables the sponsor should expect to see from the milestone meeting.
-The second column are questions the sponsor should ask during the DMAIC Tollgate Review.
+The second column questions the sponsor should ask during the DMAIC Tollgate Review.

 DMAIC Tollgate Outline Excel

 Things to Remember

 If a DMAIC tollgate review ends with management choosing to forego a project, that is A-OK.
-For example, you may feel that there are lots of defects in a project during the Define phase.
+For example, you may feel that there are many defects in a project during the Define phase.
 However, the Measure phase may prove that there are far fewer issues than originally thought.
-In this instance, it is better for management to recommend projects with better returns on investment than continue on the present project.
+In this instance, management should recommend better returns on investment projects rather than continue on the present project.

-Sometimes management will recommend a change of scope in order to focus on the most vital aspects of the project.
+Sometimes management will recommend a change of scope to focus on the most vital aspects of the project.
 Keep an open mind to their counsel.